Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-quiz.md

 **Explanation :** The function "change" will change the value of x and y only within its own scope, so a and is unaffected.

 #### Q80.
 When a variable is created in C, a memory address is assigned to the variable.
+Choose true or false.
 - [x] True
 - [ ] False